If you're an SME trying to market your business in 2020, you can’t afford to ignore the process of setting goals on social media.

-For example, if you are an F&B company, you will want to include a mix of F&B companies of your size and larger ones that offer similar service and food type in your competitive analysis.
+For example, if you are an F&B company, you will want to include a mix of F&B companies of your size and larger ones that offer similar services and food types in your competitive analysis.
 Large or small, in the online sphere you are competing for the same audiences.
 This is one of the perks of advertising online, you get to play with the big boys on an equal playing field.
 This is your chance to level with them and snatch some customers over.

 While you will derive a lot of valuable information in your initial competitor research, you will want to make sure you are monitoring them on a regular basis to see if they are changing their strategies.
-A social media analysis of the competition can give you valuable insights into what works in your industry, some areas you might need to improve and much more.
+A social media analysis of the competition can give you valuable insights into what works in your industry, some areas you might need to improve, and much more.

 Do searches of the competition’s company name, account handles, and other relevant keywords on social media.
 Find out what they’re sharing and what other people are saying about them.

-Remember that goals, priorities and expectations vary from platform to platform.
+Remember that goals, priorities, and expectations vary from platform to platform.

 However, with social media advertising, you can have consistent sales coming in according to how you plan your campaign.

 Below are some of the most popular social platforms, that individually provide different advanced tactics to kick start or scale up your marketing campaign.
-You can also approach experts for a multi-channel advertising that will guarantee you success in your goals with trackable ROI.
+You can also approach experts for multi-channel advertising that will guarantee you success in your goals with trackable ROI.

 If your business wants to run advertising that targets hyper-specific users, look no further.
-With social media’s largest user-base and most robust ad-targeting platform, Facebook is the gold standard for paid ads for local businesses and ecommerce giants alike.
+With social media’s largest user-base and most robust ad-targeting platform, Facebook is the gold standard for paid ads for local businesses and eCommerce giants alike.
 (Sproutsocial)

-When it comes to ecommerce, Facebook excels at lead generation.
+When it comes to eCommerce, Facebook excels at lead generation.
 If you want email addresses, Facebook is the place to go, with many advertisers reporting costs below $1 per lead.
 The most common model used is to run a Facebook ad directly into a high-converting landing page offering some variety of a free lead magnet or bundle product.
 (Bigcommerce)